adrienverge/yamllint/docs/integration.rst

 .. code:: yaml

   ---
-  # Update the sha variable with the release version that you want, from the yamllint repo
+  # Update the rev variable with the release version that you want, from the yamllint repo
+  # You can pass your custom .yamllint with args attribute.
   - repo: https://github.com/adrienverge/yamllint.git
-    sha: v1.8.1
+    rev: v1.17.0
     hooks:
       - id: yamllint
+        args: [-c=/path/to/.yamllint]